X-CASH-official/XCASH_proof_of_stake_consensus_node/README.md

 ## Running MongoDB
 To run MongoDB you will need to navigate to the folder you downloaded the binaries to, and in the bin folder run mongod by running
 `./mongod`

+If you have already added MongoDB to your path, you can just type in any terminal `mongod`